-Blogs haven't disappeared and still remain an essential component of any digital promotion or marketing strategy.
-According to the Center for Marketing Research ⇱ as of 2019, 81% of the Top 200 companies in the world operated a corporate blog.
+Blogs are still an important part of any digital promotion or marketing strategy.
+According to the Center for Marketing Research in 2019, 81% of the world's Top 200 companies operated a corporate blog.

-Users can select from a wide variety of professional blog software to ensure that the right content quickly comes online.
-Of course, finding the option that best matches your individual needs and requirements remains somewhat difficult, so, to help out, we've taken a closer look at some of the most popular options on the market, letting you know which each is strongest at.
+Users can select from a wide variety of professional blogging software to help quickly get the right content online.
+Of course, finding the option that best matches your individual needs and requirements can be challenging, so we've taken a closer look at some of the most popular platforms on the market.
+Below, we'll let you know what each is best at.

-Some of the most important things to focus on when evaluating blog software are its ease of use as well as its learning curve for newcomers or beginners.
-Both of these factors play a sizable role because the point of blogging is, after all, to share content, not to learn how to operate a piece of software.
+When evaluating blogging software, you should consider its ease of use as well as the learning curve for newcomers or beginners.
+Both factors play a major role since the whole point of blogging is to share content without needing to learn the ins and outs of a complicated program.

-We wanted to find out which blog software is the most commonly used, so we assessed the 5 million most visited websites in the world, paying attention to which platform they utilized.
+We wanted to see which blogging software is the most commonly used, so we assessed the 5 million most visited websites in the world.
 At the top of the podium, towering over the competition, we found a very familiar face: WordPress.

-WordPress launched in 2003 with the promise to help anyone create a blog in five minutes.
+WordPress was launched in 2003 with the goal of helping anyone to create a blog in five minutes.
 Since then, the free, open-source platform has evolved into a complete content management system (CMS), all the while remaining as easy and intuitive to use as before.

-How has WordPress become so dominant and successful?
-To start, the platform both set and continues to define web standards in terms of customization.
-Web standards refer here to the ability of a website to display properly on different browsers.
-The software also impresses thanks to the enormous selection of design templates and extensions, so-called plugins.
-WordPress's engaged developer community continues to churn out seemingly endless numbers of themes and tools, providing new solutions for all sorts of challenges, and pushing the platform's design and operational capabilities to ever-newer frontiers.
+How did WordPress become so dominant?
+To start, it set and continues to define web standards in terms of customization.
+The CMS also impresses thanks to its enormous selection of design templates and extensions (plugins).
+WordPress's engaged developer community produces seemingly endless themes and tools, providing new solutions for all sorts of challenges, and pushing the platform's design capabilities further.

-Thanks to WordPress's wealth of options, users can easily create a visually appealing blog loaded with all sorts of features that draw visitors in and importantly, keeps them coming back for more.
-As a result, it shouldn't come as much of a surprise that WordPress is the undisputed champion of blog software and the most popular solution in our sample.
+Thanks to WordPress's wealth of options, users can easily create a visually appealing blog loaded with all sorts of features that draw visitors in and importantly, keep them coming back for more.
+It isn't much of a surprise that WordPress is the undisputed champion of blog software and the most popular platform from our sample.